reactjs/react.dev/content/docs/context.md

 Creates a `{ Provider, Consumer }` pair.

-Optionally accepts a default value to be passed to Consumers without a Provider ancestor.
+Optionally accepts a default value to be passed to Consumers without a Provider ancestor. _Only Consumers that don't have a Provider higher in the tree receive the default value_.

 ### `Provider`